 - Aim for 8-9 hours of good quality sleep per night.
-Melatonin is a powerful antioxidant and is released in the body in peak amounts when it’s dark and begins at around 9-10 at night.
+Melatonin is a powerful antioxidant.
+Melatonin peaks in the body when it’s dark and is released at around 9-10 at night.
 That’s right – hit the sack early and your free radicals will be mopped up while you sleep!

-- It’s important not to use up all of your energy reserves each day, so that you still have some left for repairing your body at night.
+- It’s important not to use up all of your energy reserves each day.
+This is so that you still have some left for repairing your body at night.
 A useful rule of thumb is to try and only use up 75% of your energy each day.

 - Exercise.
 Regular exercise has so many benefits – stress management, increased circulation, better moods, blood-sugar regulation and muscle toning.
 Try to get active for 30 minutes most days of the week.

 ABC Health & Wellbeing.
 (2007, May 30).
 Fact File: Infertility.
 Retrieved from: http://www.abc.net.au/health/library/stories/2007/05/30/1919840.htm

 Sinclair, S. (2000).
 Male infertility: nutritional and environmental considerations.
 Alternative medicine review: a journal of clinical therapeutic, 5(1), 28-38.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/10696117

 Piomboni, P., Focarelli, R., Stendardi, A., Ferramosca, A., & Zara, V. (2012).
 The role of mitochondria in energy production for human sperm motility.
 International journal of andrology, 35(2), 109-124.
 Retrieved from: https://www.ncbi.nlm.nih.gov/pubmed/21950496